 All teachers are required to make a health observation of the children as they arrive.
-Report all concerns of health issues to management for decision as to whether the child can stay or if a parent will need to be called.
+Report all concerns of health issues to the Director for decision as to whether the child can stay or if a parent will need to be called.
 Any calls made to parents will first have the Director’s approval.

-Any communicable disease such as pink eye or strep throat need to be treated for 24 hours before the child can return to the center.
+Any communicable disease such as pink eye or strep throat must be treated for 24 hours before the child can return to the Center.

 Only the Director, Assistant Director or teachers will be permitted to administer medication.
 All medications to be administered will have the medication form completed per the directions on the bottle.
 For over the counter medication the parent must indicate that they have consulted with the child’s physician about the medication administration.
 All medications must be in the original containers.
 All medications must have the child’s name and instructions on the bottle.
 You may not use other children’s medication for someone else.
-All medication administration must be documented in the med. book.
+All medication administration must be documented in the medical log book.

 All injuries shall also be reported to the Director and documented.

+If a child at the Center needs an EPI pen for severe allergies.
+Parents will provide the pen along with a written statement from their child’s physician.
+Staff will be trained on the use of the EPI pen.
+ProCare First Aide/CPR and AED has a video that will train the staff on the use of the EPI pen.

-DISCIPLINE
+STUDENT DISCIPLINE

 The Center wants to promote a positive environment for the children.
 Our focus is to praise positive behavior.
 There are times when it is necessary to take action for negative behavior.
 Time outs may not be used for children under age 3.
 We do not promote the use of time out but rather give the child redirection, which may include time away from the situation and time to refocus.
-The Administrator is there to help you with the discipline of the children so that you may keep your attention to the conduct of the class.
+The Director is there to help you with the discipline of the children so that you may keep your attention to the conduct of the class.
+Please read this in our Parent Policy Packet.

-NUTRITION

-It is regulation to provide 1/3 the daily requirement of the USDA guidelines for children for nutrition.
-All meals and snack are carefully portioned to meet these requirements.
-Become familiar with these requirements.
-Infants under the age of one will follow the feeding schedule as planned by the parent.
-All children over age one will receive nourishment every 3 hours.

-Any special diet requirements will be noted on the intake form and a copy of this diet will be discretely posted in the room and in the kitchen.

-All allergies will be noted on the intake form and posted in the room and in the kitchen.

-All infant food and bottles must be labeled and dated with the child’s name.

-Breast milk may not be heated in the microwave.
-Bottles must always be checked to be sure they are not overheated.
-When feeding, bottles must always be held unless the child is able to hold on to their own.
-Never place a child in bed with a bottle.
-Dispose of unused bottles when the child will no longer take more.

-All leftover infant food must be disposed of after 36 hours.

 STAFF MEETINGS

 Staff meetings are required by state regulation once a month.
 They will be scheduled in order to accommodate as many employees as possible.
 Notice will be given at least one week in advance.
 Staff meetings may last 2 hours or more.
-Overtime will be paid if your week exceeds 40 hours or you will be allowed time off in compensation, at the discretion of the Director.
+You’ll receive 9 credit hours towards continuing education.
+You will be allowed time off as compensation, at the discretion of the Director.
 It is mandatory that all staff attend these meetings.

 CONFIDENTIALITY

-Records of all children are confidential and only staff and referral agencies may have access.
+Records of all children and staff are confidential and only staff, parents and referral agencies may have access.
 A file must not leave the Director’s office without approval.